eduvpn/eduvpn.org/posts/vpn-product-technology-comparison.md

 [IETF draft](https://tools.ietf.org/html/draft-mavrogiannopoulos-openconnect-02)
 document.

-There were two big drawbacks to using OpenConnect: first, we couldn't find any documentation or other proof that the software received a third party audit.
+There were three drawbacks to using OpenConnect: first, we couldn't find any documentation or other proof that the software received a third party audit.
 Second, the OpenConnect project didn't have "ready to use" clients available for the major platforms we wanted to support.
+Third, this opensource project mimicks three proprietary VPN products and therefor the future roadmap is highly controlled by closed source products.

 ### Streisand